intel-analytics/ipex-llm/docs/docs/APIGuide/Losses.md

 * `weights` weights of each element of the input
 * `sizeAverage` A boolean indicating whether normalizing by the number of elements in the input.
                   Default: true
+* `acceptProb` indicating whether to accept log-probabilities or probabilities as input.
+True means accepting probabilities as input.

 **Scala example:**
 ```scala